aistabci/abci-docs/en/docs/faq.md

 FATAL:   While making image from oci registry: while building SIF from layers: unable to create new build: while searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH
 ```

-The problem can be avoided by setting pass `/usr/sbin` like this:
+The problem can be avoided by adding `/usr/sbin` to PATH like this:

 Example）
 ```